Did you know that there are a number of ski resorts in Scotland, meaning if you’re in the UK, you can actually go skiing in Scotland?

 The official season runs from December to April, which is when the lifts run and the ticket office is open.
 It’s accessed from the A93, and the road is kept relatively clear, although bad weather can of course result in road closures.
 There is no winter time public transport, although a Facebook group for lift shares has been set up.

-Tickets are available on a half day or full day.
+Tickets are available for a half day or full day.
 Longer passes are also available, including 5-day, 7-day and season passes.
 There is a full equipment hire service on site, and both group and private lessons can be booked through the on-site snowsports school.

 In terms of on-site facilities, there are three cafes, and parking for up to 1,200 vehicles.
 There is no accommodation on site, although there are a limited number of electric hookups for campervans.